 - Rumors about the new product and what features it will have

-- Ratings: Buy Now / Neutral / Caution / Don’t Buy
+- Ratings: Buy Now, Neutral, Caution, Don’t Buy

-You can purchase the MacBook Air or MacBook Pro from an Apple Store retail outlet or Apple’s online store, but expect to pay the recommended retail price.
-However, if you were to try and purchase it from an authorized Apple reseller like Amazon, you’ll often find the same laptop at about $100 less.
-And no, there is nothing different about the product itself, no matter where you buy it from.
+You can purchase a MacBook from an Apple Store retail outlet or Apple’s online store, but expect to pay the sticker price.
+However, if you buy from an authorized Apple reseller like Amazon, you’ll often find discounts.
+For example, you can get an Apple MacBook for less than the retail price.

-Benefits of Buying From the Apple Store
+The Benefits of Buying From Apple

-“There is the issue that if you don’t buy from a retail location and want to return the machine in-store, then you can’t do a straight swap.
-You either have to go through original retailer or Apple’s online warranty system,” says our Mac editor Tim Brookes.
-“I found this out when I tried to swap an iPhone I’d bought from Apple’s online store on a warranty claim a few years ago.
-They ‘can’t’ do it, apparently.”
+Our resident Apple expert Tim Brookes explained that “If you don’t buy from a retail location and want to return the machine in-store, you can’t do a straight swap.
+You either have to go through original retailer or Apple’s online warranty system.
+I found this out when I tried to swap an iPhone I’d bought from Apple’s online store on a warranty claim and was denied.”

-Benefits of Not Buying From the Apple Store
+The Benefits of Not Buying From Apple

 The only real upside of not buying from the Apple Store is that you will almost always save some money.
 To find the best deal, go to MacPrices.

-Remember, even if you don’t buy from an Apple Store, you’re still eligible for Apple’s warranty and all of the same benefits, except for a walk-in replacement.
-You can also purchase Apple Care protection to further solidify that warranty.
+Remember, even if you don’t buy from an Apple Store, you’re still eligible for Apple’s warranty and the same benefits, except for a walk-in replacement.
+You can also purchase AppleCare protection to further solidify that warranty.

-Buy used and tested MacBooks from resellers: Some stores purchase used MacBooks from owners, fix them up and run extensive tests, and then resell them.
-These stores will offer their own warranty, not Apple.
-In our guide to buying a refurbished Mac, Matt Smith recommended purchasing from SimplyMac and PowerMax.
-Another store worth considering is Mac Of All Trades, which offers a 90-day warranty and tests the laptops extensively too.
-The good news is that these are significantly cheaper than official refurbished MacBooks from Apple.
+Buy used and tested MacBooks from resellers: Some stores purchase used MacBooks from owners, fix them up and run extensive tests, then resell them.
+These stores offer their own warranty, not Apple’s.
+Stores worth considering are SimplyMac, PowerMax, and Mac of All Trades.
+These are significantly cheaper than official refurbished MacBooks from Apple.

-If you’re interested in any of these options, Justin has a detailed guide on how to buy refurbished MacBooks and save money .
+If you’re interested in any of these options, check out our detailed guide on how to buy refurbished MacBooks and save money .

-Turn Your Savings Into an “Accessories Fund”
+5. Turn Your Savings Into an “Accessories Fund”